vipolise/ydk-py-samples/README.md

 * Intermediate: may have some programming logic and combine more than one model.
 They are classified separately by use case.

 ## Installation
-Before running any app, make sure you are using the Python 2.7 interpreter installed:
+The sample apps do not require any special installation, but they do require that YDK-Py is  installed.
+First, verify that you have Python 2.7 (or later) installed:
 ```
 $ python --version
 Python 2.7.6
 $
 ```
-Then, [download](https://github.com/CiscoDevNet/ydk-py/archive/master.zip) the package and follow the installation instructions in the README file.
+[Download](https://github.com/CiscoDevNet/ydk-py/archive/master.zip) or clone the [YDK-Py repository](https://github.com/CiscoDevNet/ydk-py).
+Then, and follow the installation instructions for YDK-Py in its README file.

 ## Running an App
 Instructions for using the basic apps can be found in their [README](https://github.com/CiscoDevNet/ydk-py-samples/tree/master/samples/basic) file.